 Cleave, similar to Pathfinder version.

-Climbing Master, a feat that grants you an alternate movement speed if you have X many ranks in the relevant skill.
+Climbing Master is a feat that grants you an alternate movement speed if you have X many ranks in the relevant skill.

 Close Combat (Pact Worlds), similar to Elusive Target from D20 Modern.

-Connection Inkling, similar to Technomantic Dabbler, almost a Feat sized version of Magical Talent trait from PF.
-Probably closer to other Feats that let you yoink other classes features without multi-classing.
+Connection Inkling, similar to Technomantic Dabbler, is almost a Feat-sized version of the Magical Talent trait from PF.
+Probably closer to other Feats that let you yoink other classes’ features without multi-classing.
 Has improved uses per day and converts to a more useful feat if you ever multiclass into a true Spellcaster class.

 Deadly Aim, no Dex requirement, this used to be the ranged version of Power Attack, but now you get extra damage equal to half your Base Attack Bonus for a fixed a -2 to hit penalty.